The University of California released Thursday a technology report on innovation and funding throughout the UC system.

 UC Berkeley bioengineering professor and Zephyrus Biosciences co-founder Amy Herr said that while the UC campuses are doing a good job encouraging students to start their own companies, entrepreneurship is not the only part of innovation.
 She said the university should keep supporting students interested in working at nongovernmental organizations or creating policy.

-Peter Minor, co-founder of the CITRIS Foundry, an incubator at UC Berkeley that helps startups, said potential entrepreneurs at UC Berkeley who don’t come from departments such as business and engineering often don’t realize that they can access campus startup resources.
+Peter Minor, a co-founder of the CITRIS Foundry, said potential entrepreneurs at UC Berkeley who don’t come from departments such as business and engineering often don’t realize that they can access campus startup resources.

 “Berkeley has a culture of being separate and siloed in independence,” Minor said.
 “Each of (the services for startups) were created to serve our own local community, and what is lacking now is some structure that brings us all together.”